 Marguerite T. Zorach, 1887 – 1968

-Born on September 25, 1887, in Santa Rosa, California, Modernist artist Marguerite Thompson Zorach was the eldest daughter of wealthy lawyer William P. Thompson and Winifred Harris.
 Although much of Marguerite's legacy has been overshadowed by her husband, sculptor William Zorach, she gained critical acclaim in the 1910s and 1920s and is celebrated as an important American Fauvist painter, graphic designer, and textile artist.
 The Smithsonian American Art Museum, which holds the largest collection of her works, describes her as "an early exponent of modernism in America, employing the bold colors of the Fauves [...] with the striking, and controversial, forms of cubism."
 Her work is held in several American museums, including the Brooklyn Museum, Metropolitan Museum of Art, Newark Museum, Portland Museum of Art, and Whitney Museum of American Art.

 Marguerite's artistic talent became apparent to the Thompson family when she was still a child.
 However, she also excelled academically and was admitted to Stanford University in 1908.
-Her time there was brief, as she chose to leave without completing her degree, embarking instead on a journey to Europe in 1909 to join her aunt, Harriet Adelaide Harris.
+Her time there was brief, as she chose to leave without completing her degree, embarking instead on a journey to Europe in the summer of 1908 to join her aunt, Harriet Adelaide Harris.
 Known as "Aunt Addie," Harris—a teacher, amateur painter, and friend of Gertrude Stein's—had lived in Paris since 1900.
-She deeply admired her niece's creativity and wanted her to immerse herself in the vibrant avant-garde art world of France.
-Supporting this vision, Harris covered Marguerite’s travel expenses and used her connections to introduce her to influential artists and schools, including Picasso, Zadkine, Rousseau, and Matisse.
-The next four years in Paris would prove groundbreaking for Marguerite’s artistic development.
+She deeply admired her niece's creativity and wanted her to immerse herself in the vibrant art world of France.
+By all accounts, she financed Marguerite’s travel, housed her in her Montparnasse home, and introduced her to leading artists and schools—including Picasso, Zadkine, Rousseau, and Matisse.

 Despite her aunt's wishes, Marguerite was not accepted into the École des Beaux-Arts and chose not to stay at the Académie de la Grande Chaumière, which she found too conservative.
 Instead, she enrolled in the post-Impressionist Académie de la Palette, directed by Jacques-Émile Blanche from 1902 to 1911.
 There, she worked with Scottish colorist John Duncan Fergusson, a prominent member of the Salon d'Automne and the artistic director of Rhythm, a periodical active from 1911 to 1913 that championed innovations in art, music, literature, and critical theory across its 14 issues.
 Rhythm featured several of Marguerite’s drawings in 1911 and 1912.

-During this period, it was widely believed that young American women should not explore Paris without the safety of a chaperone.
-However, Marguerite quickly dispelled this notion, describing the ease and freedom with which one could attend an "evening musical at the Girls' Club in company with one or two other girls" (Burk 2008, 89).
+Marguerite was daring in more than one area of her life.
+She relished breaking away from conventional thinking, especially when it came to her personal freedoms.
+At the time, it was widely believed that young American women should not explore Paris without the protection of a chaperone.
+In an article dated December 20, 1908, Marguerite quickly dispelled this notion, describing the ease with which one could attend an "evening musical at the Girls' Art Club in company with one or two other girls" (Burk 2008, 89).
 She also playfully teased the supposedly scandalized Parisians who watched Girls' Club artists sketching in the streets of Paris or out in the countryside:

 I remember reading not long ago in a San Francisco paper how the girls of this [...]
 American Girls' Art Club had astonished all Paris by taking long tramps and sketching expeditions into the woods of France unchaperoned.
 Astonished all Paris!
 Why Paris never even raises an eyebrow when we bold artists brave the dangers of her forests and suburbs all alone.
 As is a favorite custom of girls here, I have even sketched down along the Seine among the roughest class of workmen and tramps and was never more courteously treated anywhere (Burk 2008, 89-90).